digital-mark-cyber/digital-mark-cyber/README.md

 I am a passionate, meticulous cybersecurity specialist committed to defending networks, systems, and data against the constantly changing cyber threats.
-I enjoy transforming complex problems into safe solutions and have a solid background in risk management, secure coding techniques, and vulnerability assessment.
+I can transform complex problems into safe solutions and have a solid background in risk management, secure coding techniques, and vulnerability assessment.

 ## Objective